 Spices are your first medicines

-A warm, light breakfast; a generous, freshly cooked lunch; an earlier, lighter supper; and warm water or herbal tea through the day.
-Paired with a steady daily routine, this alone changes how many people feel within a few weeks.
+It can be very simple: a light, warm breakfast, a proper cooked lunch as your main meal, an earlier and lighter dinner, and warm water or herbal tea through the day.
+Put that together with a steady daily routine and most people notice a difference within a few weeks.

-To learn how to build personalised eating plans for different constitutions, the way a coach does with clients, explore our Ayurveda Lifestyle Coach Training.
+If you want to go further and learn how to build eating plans for different constitutions, the way a coach does with clients, that is part of our Ayurveda Lifestyle Coach Training.